valentynkt/BackendGarden/content/Mind-Llama/AutoGen.md

 It's hard keeping up with all of the AI news.
 It's like a firehose of information every single day.

 So, I'm going to create for myself a little news organization in a box.
-It will have

-We're going to create the agents and LLM workflow today.
+It will feature multiple agents working together to digest the information, store the data into long-term memory, analyze the data for trends, to eventually give the user only the most pertinent information they care about.

+1. [ ] Explain Setup: basic python app
+	1. code is available
-2. Then we're going to give the agents access to trending youtube data.
+2. [ ] scaffold the agents
+	1. show doing it with Continue in Code
 3.

 ## Video Description
 ## Result